ahmad9059/blog/content/tools.md

 I use **Neovim** for all of my coding.
 Vim notoriously has a steep learning curve, but as with most things, I think the payoff is worth it.

-**VSCodium** is my secondary code editor for when I’m working on larger projects.
+**VSCodium** is my secondary code editor for when I want to show my code to other, they scared when they see my setup :(.
 It’s essentially VS Code but without Microsoft’s telemetry, making it a great open-source alternative.

 For file management in the terminal, I use **Yazi**.
 It’s fast, highly customizable, and supports image previews, making navigation much smoother.